-InitConn InitConn defines the number of ISDN

-channels to initially
+InitConn InitConn defines the number of ISDN channels to initially

-open when a connection is established

-with this partner.
+open when a connection is established with this partner.

 By default 1 B-Channel is opened.

 MaxConn MaxConn defines the maximum

-number of channels to have open at any given time for connections to this partner.
+number of channels to have open at

+any given time for connections to this partner.

-By default the max number of chanels
+By default the max number of chanels is 1.

-is 1.

-MinConn MinConn defines the minimum number
+MinConn MinConn defines the minimum number of channels to keep open with this

-of channels to keep open with this partner.
-If throughput drops, the number of open channels will never become less than this value.
-The only exception is when ShortHold (or DynShortHold; see Short Hold) timer runs out.
-By default 1 channel is always kept open.
+pumber of open obcopole will power

+horomo loss than this value.
+The

+only execution is when ShortHold (or

+Dyscharthold and Short Hold) timer

+Dynshonnold , see Shon Hold) iinter

+runs out.
+By deiduir i channel IS

+aiways kept open.